 If you looked out the other side of the tent you saw the silluete of Little Tahome surround by stars.
 We were too excited to sleep so we just lay there and waited for the departure hour.

 At midnight we set out in the dark for our summit bid.
 It was a clear stary night with no wind.
-I felt a little hungry because we did not bring enough fuel for our stove so we had to sacrifice food in order to boil our water for the climb.
+I felt a little hungry because we did not bring enough fuel for our stove so we had to sacrifice food in order too boil our water for the climb.
+Things to remember for next time, right.
+Below is a mid day image of ‘Little Tahome’ on the way down.